A Data Science Central Community

 Added by Cristian Mesiano on November 17, 2012 at 1:35am — No Comments

 The data tsunami is upon us – most organizations are drowning in it.
 The presidential election delivered on the promise of Big Data through Nate Silver’s masterful use of predictive analytics, namely that ‘there is gold in them hills’ of data.
 Analytics can convert this raw data into gold.
-But does every…Continue
+But does every organization need a Nate Silver to find that gold?

 Added by Radhika Subramanian on November 15, 2012 at 8:21am — No Comments